seanmadi/sotf-save-sync/README.md

 * Open `sotf-save-sync-1.0.0 Setup.exe`
 * Fill in your gist ID and token
 * Go to the Sync tab, and Upload or Download
+* Share your gist ID and token with friends in order to share your save!

 # Prerequisites for using the application